Becoming Catholic— The Rite of Christian Initiation for Adults 2021-2022

 - You are Catholic and would like to learn more about the Catholic faith

-What does Practicing Faith in God Mean to You?
+What does Practicing Faith in God Mean?

 - Coming together as a community to worship